cloudposse/terraform-aws-eks-cluster/README.md

   [terraform-aws-eks-fargate-profile](https://github.com/cloudposse/terraform-aws-eks-fargate-profile)
   modules to create a full-blown cluster
 - IAM Role to allow the cluster to access other AWS services
-- Security Group which is used by EKS workers to connect to the cluster and kubelets and pods to receive communication from the cluster control plane
-- The module creates and automatically applies an authentication ConfigMap to allow the workers nodes to join the cluster and to add additional users/roles/accounts
+- Optionally, the module creates and automatically applies an authentication ConfigMap (`aws-auth`) to allow the worker nodes to join the cluster and to add additional users/roles/accounts.
+(This option is enabled by default, but has some caveats noted below.
+Set `apply_config_map_aws_auth` to `false` to avoid these issues.)

-__NOTE:__ The module works with [Terraform Cloud](https://www.terraform.io/docs/cloud/index.html).

-__NOTE:__ Release `0.45.0` contains some changes that could result in the destruction of your existing EKS cluster.
+__NOTE:__ Release `2.0.0` (previously released as version `0.45.0`) contains some changes that could result in the destruction of your existing EKS cluster.
-To circumvent this, follow the instructions in the [0.45.x+ migration path](./docs/migration-0.45.x+.md).
+To circumvent this, follow the instructions in the [v1 to v2 migration path](./docs/migration-v1-v2.md).

 __NOTE:__ Every Terraform module that provisions an EKS cluster has faced the challenge that access to the cluster is partly controlled by a resource inside the cluster, a ConfigMap called `aws-auth`.
 You need to be able to access